gbv/kos-registry/README.md

 `all.ndjson`.
 Conflicting values are ignored so information in `kos.yaml` has priority.

 Call `npm run validate` to validate the files.
+See `Makefile` for individual conversion steps.

 ## See also